New & Improved

 Construction:

-• Cut foam mattress pad into a 12” x 6 ‘ length.
+- Cut foam mattress pad into a 12” x 6 ‘ length.
 Spray paint to desired color (optional)

-• Cut plywood to be 4 feet wide by 3 feet deep for base.
+- Cut plywood to be 4 feet wide by 3 feet deep for base.

-• With left over plywood, cut another piece of plywood 4’ long by 12.5” high for the back wall.
+- With leftover plywood, cut another piece of plywood 4’ long by 12.5” high for the back wall.

-• Cut 2 masonite sheets 15” long by 12.5” high for side walls
+- Cut 2 masonite sheets 15” long by 12.5” high for side walls

-• Screw back wall to the base
+- Screw the back wall to the base

-• Place mattress pad on the table, inside the 3 walls.
+- Place mattress pad on the table, inside the 3 walls.
 You will be able to make curved corners.
 Once you have the fit that you like, spray adhesive on the inside of the back and side wall pieces AND on the back of the mattress pad.
 Secure into place.
 Let dry.

-Options: You can purchase REAL craps table felt with all the markings and REAL back wall pyramid rubber from http://www.gamblersgeneralstore.com .
+Options: You can purchase REAL craps table felt with all the markings and REAL back wall pyramid rubber from http://www.gamblersgeneralstore.com.
 It will significantly increase the cost of building the table.

 (under construction)